Applying for Probate

 What exactly is probate?

-Probate is a legal process, which takes place when a person dies.
+Probate and applying for probate is a legal process, which takes place when a person dies.
 The process aims to manage and divide up the person’s estate, ensuring that their assets are protected and given to those who are mentioned in the will.
 Probate is usually carried out by the executors of the will.
 In most cases, people name their partner, their child or a legal expert as an executor.
-In some cases, a will is not left, and this case, the process is slightly different.
+In some cases, a will is not left, and in this case, the process is slightly different.

 In Scotland, probate is sometimes referred to as confirmation.